-Question: I recently purchased Delta Air Lines gift cards worth $50 each from CardCash.com, a site that helps you sell unwanted gift cards.
+I recently purchased Delta Air Lines gift cards worth $50 each from CardCash.com.
+This site helps you sell unwanted gift cards.
 I used some of these immediately, but did not think anything of it when I held on to 10 gift cards for later use.
-Now my 10 remaining Delta gift cards are drained and were used by other people.
+Now 10 remaining Delta gift cards are worthless.
+These gift cards have no value.

-I contacted CardCash, but they were of no help and refused to refund my depleted gift cards, invoking their “45-day guarantee” policy.
+I contacted the company, but they were of no help and refused to refund my depleted gift cards, invoking their “45-day guarantee” policy.

 However, on their website it states the following:

 OUR GUARANTEE: Safeguarding and protecting our customers is our priority.
 Our fraud protection teams are the best in the industry and using our state of the art technology we have virtually eliminated any problems that may arise.

 At CardCash, you are never dealing with anonymous online members.
 All gift cards are sold directly to us and purchased directly from us so you have nothing to worry about!

 In the past, whenever I bought the occasional gift card in an office supply or grocery store, every gift card stated “no expiration.”
 I honestly did not know, did never expect, and did not read anywhere that CardCash gift cards are only valid for 45 days and that one can expect to have the balance drained from your cards on day 46.

 My gift cards are worthless and I want a refund!
 CardCash.com owes me $450.
 Can you help me?